-Home security doors provide an extra layer of protection against break-ins.
-For would-be intruders, even the sight of a security door can be a deterrent.
-Choosing the right security door (and having it installed properly) not only decreases the risk of forced entry into your home but also can increase the value of your home.
-Other potential benefits of a security door for the home include lower home insurance costs and improved aesthetic value.
-You can beautify and protect your home at the same time, a win-win in our book.
+For possible intruders, just the sight of a security door can be a deterrent.
+Home security doors offer an added layer of protection against break-ins and can be a partial alternative to a full security system.
+Choosing the right security door (and having it installed properly) not only decreases the risk of forced entry into your home, but also can increase the value of your home.
+With a security door you could even lower home insurance costs.

 There are things to consider when choosing a home security door, such as whether you want a solid or screen door, materials (of the frame and core), lock type, hinge type, resistance class, door costs, and installation costs.
 Keep in mind, you don't have to sacrifice beauty for security; many available security doors would give even the most attractive front doors a run for their money!